Rocky5502/Web-Data-Mining-Project-2021-SCU-/README.md

 		*Run "pip install scipy"
 		*Run "pip install sklearn"
-		)Run "pip install pylab"(Note: After you install numpy, scipy and Sklearn then only Pylab will be install) *(Note: I can't share my personal project report here, If annyone need help to write it kindly follow the above table of contains or Contract me my LinkedIn:https://www.linkedin.com/in/chandan-kumar-sah-5803bb1b4/ )
+		)Run "pip install pylab"(Note: After you install numpy, scipy and Sklearn then only Pylab will be install) *(Note: I can't share my personal project report here, If annyone need help to write it kindly follow the above table of contains or Contract me through my Linkedin Profile ID :https://www.linkedin.com/in/chandan-kumar-sah-5803bb1b4/ )

 Thanks!
 Have a good luck
 Regards!
 Chandan Kumar Sah